StefTN/cldemo-vagrant_quagga/README.md

 cldemo Reference Topology
 =========================
-In order to run Cumulus Networks' demos, it is assumed that you are already using a common topology with a proper out of band network.
+In order to run Cumulus Networks' demos, it is assumed that you are already using a common topology with an out of band network.
 This Vagrantfile and associated helper scripts provisions a virtual version of the internal [Cumulus Linux Demo Reference Topology](https://github.com/CumulusNetworks/cldemo-vagrant/blob/master/cldemo-topology.png) used for demo development and testing.

-This topology is designed to support both Layer 2 and Layer 3 high availability routing without having to replace cables between demos.
+This topology is designed to support both Layer 2 and Layer 3 high availability routing without having to replace cables or devices between demos.
 As such, much of the cabling will be unused depending on the actual demo or use case.
 It is for this reason that while many best practices are implemented in the design of this topology, discretion should be exercised when adapting this to a production network.

+In addition to creating the VMs and networking, the following steps are completed for your convenience.
+If try to run a demo on factory-reset physical equipment, you may need to run these steps manually.

+ * DHCP, DNS, and Apache are installed and configured on the oob-mgmt-server
+ * Static MAC address entries are added to DHCP on the oob-mgmt-server for all devices
+ * A bridge is created on the oob-mgmt-switch to connect all devices eth0 interfaces together
+ * A private key for the Cumulus user is installed on the oob-mgmt-server
+ * Public keys for the cumulus user are installed on all of the devices, allowing passwordless ssh
+ * A NOPASSWD stanza is added for the cumulus user in the sudoers file of all devices

 This Vagrantfile is not supported by Cumulus Networks and is provided for your personal education or evaluation.
 If you run into trouble, feel free to share your story with the